 Coming by train

 Simply jump on the Wairarapa train in Wellington and catch a connecting bus to Greytown.
 Check out the Wellington to Wairarapa timetable here.

-- To get to Greytown by train during the week hop off the train at Woodside Station (it's 5km out of town) and board the bus which meets all weekday trains (except the late train on Fridays).
-It will whisk you straight to Main Street of Greytown.
+To get to Greytown during the week hop off the train at Woodside Station (its 5km out of town) and board the bus which meets all weekday trains (except the late train on Fridays).
+It will whisk you straight to Main Street Greytown.

 - Or bring your bike on the train and cycle into town along the pretty Woodside Trail.
 Just get to the station early at peak commuter times (4.25pm and 5.30pm) as the bike carriage can fill up fast.